What Is the Molecular Geometry of SO3 2-? Complete Guide

 Frequently Asked Questions

-SO₃²⁻ is trigonal pyramidal, not trigonal planar.
-Trigonal planar geometry occurs when there are three bonding groups and zero lone pairs (like SO₃).
-SO₃²⁻ has one lone pair on the central sulfur atom, which creates a 3D pyramid shape rather than a flat triangle.
+SO3 2- is trigonal pyramidal, not trigonal planar.
+Trigonal planar geometry occurs when there are three bonding groups and zero lone pairs, as in SO3.
+SO3 2- has one lone pair on the central sulfur atom, which creates a 3D pyramid shape rather than a flat triangle.

-The central sulfur atom in SO₃²⁻ uses sp³ hybridization.
-Four electron domains (three bonds + one lone pair) require four sp³ hybrid orbitals—three for bonding with oxygen atoms and one to hold the lone pair.
+The central sulfur atom in SO3 2- uses sp³ hybridization.
+Four electron domains (three bonds plus one lone pair) require four sp³ hybrid orbitals — three for bonding with oxygen atoms and one to hold the lone pair.

-SO₃²⁻ is polar.
+SO3 2- is polar.
 The trigonal pyramidal shape is asymmetrical, and the oxygen atoms are more electronegative than sulfur, creating an uneven distribution of electron density.
-The bond dipoles don’t cancel, resulting in a net dipole moment.
+The bond dipoles do not cancel, resulting in a net dipole moment.

-Count 26 total valence electrons (6 from S + 18 from 3 O + 2 from -2 charge).
-Place S in center with 3 O around it.
-Draw single bonds (6 electrons), complete octets on O atoms (18 electrons), place remaining 2 electrons as lone pair on S. The actual structure involves resonance with one double bond rotating among oxygen positions.
+Count 26 total valence electrons (6 from S, 18 from 3 O, and 2 from the -2 charge).
+Place S in the center with 3 O around it.
+Draw single bonds, complete octets on the O atoms, and place the remaining 2 electrons as a lone pair on S. The actual structure involves resonance with one double bond rotating among the three oxygen positions.

 Bottom Line

-- 26 total valence electrons (don’t forget the -2 charge)
+- 26 total valence electrons (do not forget the -2 charge)

 - Trigonal pyramidal molecular geometry (not trigonal planar)